 Bachelor of Arts in Music

-There are two emphases within the B.A. program: 1) general music and 2) jazz studies.
-The Bachelor of Arts degree program in Music provides an opportunity for students to engage in a wide range of musical and academic studies.
-Students may emphasize areas of special interest, such as performance, composition, computer music, theory and history (traditional and jazz).
-The Bachelor of Arts degree program in Music with an emphasis in Jazz Studies is intended for students wishing to pursue careers as jazz performers, composers and arrangers.
+The Bachelor of Arts in Music provides an opportunity for students to engage in a wide range of musical and academic studies.
+Students may emphasize areas of special interest, such as performance, composition, computer music, theory and history.